Skip to content

 • Check your feet daily and apply a moisturising cream to dry skin (but not between the toes) to them keep supple, as feet start to dry out and lose their natural oils as they age.

-• Keeping warm is also important, by wearing warm stockings or socks can help but avoid anything too tight which can restrict your circulation or cramp your toes.
+• Keeping warm is also important, wearing warm stockings or socks can help but avoid anything too tight which can restrict your circulation or cramp your toes.
 Wearing fleece-lined boots or shoes or even an extra pair of socks will also keep you warm but do make sure your shoes aren’t tight as a result.
 Bed socks are also a good idea.

-• Footwear is so important in keeping your feet comfortable and pain free.
+• Footwear is so important in keeping your feet comfortable and pain-free.
 Wear a shoe which is comfortable, well-fitting and holds your foot firmly in place to give adequate support.
 A shoe which is held firmly on the foot with a lace, Velcro or functioning buckle gives more support and comfort.
 A pair of running shoes is a good option, as these provide a good amount of shock absorption and stability and also support the arch.

 Corns and calluses on toes can be very painful, as are ingrown toenails and these are often associated with ill-fitting shoes, these can alter your gait and therefore increase overall discomfort.
 These can be treated by an appropriately qualified podiatrist who will also give tailored advice and assistance with all aspects of your foot health.
 Ensure your podiatrist is registered with the Health Care Professions Council (HCPC) as this ensures they have the appropriate training and qualifications to treat your feet.